Drjewellmd/MAGSBHO-AI-Safety-Prototype/README.md

 In this prototype, the MMAARS★ philosophy is reflected in the structured scenario inputs (e.g., stress, conflict, cognitive load, repeated patterns), which are treated as **contextual signals rather than abstracted inputs**.

 Together with the EarthStar protocol, this approach reinforces a system design that prioritizes **safety, interpretability, and preservation of human meaning** in high-risk operational environments.
+This integration of governance (MAGSBHO), safety constraints (EarthStar), and contextual data interpretation (MMAARS★) reflects a unified approach to human-centered AI system design.

 ### Example output
 The current demo mission case simulates: